Here are some more amazing photographs that can take us back.

 The Rodeo Queens

-These girls you see in the photo are called the Rodeo cowgirls or otherwise known as the Rodeo queens.
-Some of the most famous cowgirls at the time were Calamity Jane, Dale Evans, and Annie Oakley.
-Who says women can’t do what men can?
-Girl Power!
+.
+These girls you see in the photo are called the Rodeo cowgirls or Rodeo queens.
+Some of the most famous cowgirls at the time were Calamity Jane, and Dale Evans.

 Sturgis, South Dakota